 Martin’s domestic patent practice includes preparing original patent applications and responding to Office actions from originally-filed applications, national phase applications and convention applications.
 Martin’s domestic patent practice also includes rendering opinions concerning infringement and validity and he frequently suggests design changes to avoid infringement concerns.
 His domestic patent practice further includes conducting state-of-the-art investigations, clearance investigations and due diligence investigations.

 Martin earned his Juris Doctor from The John Marshall Law School where he was a member of the John Marshall Review of Intellectual Property Law, serving as a staff editor for 2007-2008.
-Martin is admitted to practice in Ohio as well as before the U.S. Patent and Trademark Office.
+Martin is admitted to practice in Ohio and Illinois as well as before the U.S. Patent and Trademark Office.

 Martin is an active member of the American Society of Mechanical Engineers (ASME), the Institute of Electrical and Electronics Engineers (IEEE), the Society of Automotive Engineers (SAE), the Cleveland Intellectual Property Law Association (CIPLA), and the American Intellectual Property Law Association (AIPLA).